 There are several differences between WordPress and DIY website builders.
 They have tradeoffs when it comes to ease of use, scalability, and flexibility.
 WordPress is a content management system, not a website building platform.
 That means it has a great deal of flexibility, but it comes at the price of needing a technical understanding of WordPress.
+Of course, you can sign up for a managed WordPress hosting plan from a reputable company like Verpex that will take care of many tasks, but this will cost you a little bit more money.
 On the other hand, DIY website builders are designed to be used by people who have no knowledge of coding or web development.
 The simple drag-and-drop features make it easy to create a website.
 But this also means that your finished website is not likely to be scalable or flexible.

 Using DIY Website Builders for a Business Site